Dr Dre leads all-star Super Bowl show

 A 30-second slot at this year’s Super Bowl reportedly costs about $US7 million ($A9.8 million) dollars.

-This year’s offering saw Seth Rogen and Paul Rudd team up for a humorous crisps advert, Arnold Schwarzenegger and Salma Hayek become Greek Gods to sell BMWs, and original cast members of the Sopranos recreate their famous opening credits for Chevrolet.
+This year’s offering included Seth Rogen and Paul Rudd teaming up for a humorous potato chips ad, Arnold Schwarzenegger and Salma Hayek becoming Greek gods to sell BMWs, and original cast members of the Sopranos recreating their famous opening credits for Chevrolet.

 Mike Myers also reprised his role as dastardly comic villain Dr Evil for an Austin Powers-themed sketch to promote electric vehicles.